By Adam Ali

 This concludes the overview of the djinn in Ajaib al-Makhluqat wa Gharaib al-Mawjudat and Kitab al-Bulhan.
 These books give an overview of some of the djinn, but there is large number of them not discussed or described in detail in these texts.
 There is a short anecdote in Ajaib al-Makhluqat that illustrates this point.
 In this story, the prophet and king Suleiman (King Solomon), was given dominion over the djinn and the shayatin.
 They were commanded by Gabriel to appear before Suleiman/Solomon and they came in hordes from the caves, mountains, swamps, deserts, plains, valleys, forests, islands, rivers, and seas to serve their new master.
 Al-Qazwini states that they were driven to him, almost like cattle, by the angels and gathered before him.
 He says that 420 groups of djinns were gathered under his dominion.
 It is unclear if these groups were further subdivided into smaller clans and tribes.

-The source then says that Suleiman looked upon them and saw that there were multitudes of these creatures with strange and frightening forms and they also came in various colors including black, white, yellow, red, blue, and some were multicolored and piebald.
+The source then says that Suleiman looked upon them and saw that there were multitudes of these creatures with strange and frightening forms and they also came in various colours including black, white, yellow, red, blue, and some were multicoloured and piebald.
 They took on humanoid and animal shapes and sometimes morphed the two.
-They had claws, hooves, horns, talons, wings, tails, snouts, beaks, trunks, fangs, tusks, feathers, and furry hides and resembled livestock, birds of prey, and wild animals both predators, and herbivores.
+They had claws, hooves, horns, talons, wings, tails, snouts, beaks, trunks, fangs, tusks, feathers, and furry hides and resembled livestock, birds of prey, and wild animals both predators and herbivores.
 Some of them walked on two legs, others on four.
-So frightful a sight were they to behold that Suleiman prostrated to God and asked him for the strength and the power to behold and command these creatures.
+So frightful a sight was they to behold that Suleiman prostrated to God and asked him for the strength and the power to behold and command these creatures.